Sr. Content Marketing Manager

 It's natural for things to pop up, for meetings to run longer than expected, or even for projects to take less time than anticipated.
 When your calendar gets thrown off, simply make some quick adjustments to get back on track.

-When you have a plan for how you'll use Google Calendar to tackle your workday, you can stay focused and get more done.
+When you have a plan for how you'll use Google Calendar to tackle your workday and share calendars with your team, you can stay focused and get more done collectively.